• Skip to primary navigation

 • Using the flat cut of corned beef will yield more meat and more even cooking.
 The point cut is marbled with more fat and can be tougher to cook.

-Tried this Recipe?
-Leave Corned Beef and Cabbage Five Stars Below!
+Tried this Corned Beef and Cabbage recipe?
+Leave a Five-Star Rating Below!

 Corned Beef